Skip to content

 new (data: T) => View<T>;

-The passed data is registered as this.data and passed to the template() method like this.template(data: T);.
+The data passed as an argument is registered in this.data and is also passed to the template() method as this.template(data: T);.

 typescript